 Vast, endless, magnificent and unimaginable, are only a few words used to describe Namibia.
 These are good words as far as words go but they don’t really do Namibia justice.
 There simply is no frame of reference, nothing that even comes close.
 You have to experience it yourself to understand!

 Starting off in the capital city Windhoek, this trip continues towards the Atlantic Coast, where you’ll find the small town Swakopund, which is not only unique for bordering the coast and the desert, but also for its historical feel.
-Then, travelling further through to the Erongo Mountains and Damaraland, both offering breath-taking wilderness, unique desert adapted animals and ancient rock paintings.
+Then, travelling further north through to the Erongo Mountains and Damaraland, both offering breath-taking wilderness, unique desert adapted animals and ancient rock paintings.
 Followed by Etosha National Park, which is known as one of the best game viewing spots in southern Africa, thus a must for this itinerary.
 Then finally finishing off with a more intimate safari experience in the Erindi Private Game Reserve.

 Namibia is a perfect self-drive country, thus this trip can be organized ideally for individual travellers or alternatively accompanied by a private guide.
 Travelling is possible throughout the whole year, as Namibia is a year-round destination with less extreme seasonal changes.
 A great time to visit Namibia is between March and May as it is a moderate temperature with warm days and chilly nights and little to no rain falls during this period offering beautiful clear skies.
 The selected accommodation is comfortable and special settings provide a very authentic experience enabling travellers to enjoy Northern Namibia in all its beauty.